muhme/joomla-branches-tester/README.md

 ### Joomla Configuration

-The Joomla development version installed in the web server container is configured with the following settings:
+The Joomla version installed in the web server container is configured with the following settings:

 - Joomla Super User: `ci-admin` with the password `joomla-17082005` (used from CI System Tests).
 - Used language Pack is English (United Kingdom) (`en-GB`).